-A manually controlled outlet that may be opened for purging or draining the measuring system shall be permitted.
-Effective means shall be provided to prevent the passage of liquid through any such outlet during normal operation of the measuring system.
+A manually controlled outlet that may be opened for purging or draining the measuring system, or for recirculating product if recirculation is required in order to maintain the product in a deliverable state shall be permitted..
+Effective means shall be provided to prevent the passage of liquid through any such outlet during normal operation of the measuring system and to inhibit meter indications (or advancement of indications) and recorded representations while the outlet is in operation.
+(Amended 2002)

-- S.4.2.
-Pump-Discharge Unit.
-A pump-discharge unit for liquids equipped with a flexible discharge hose shall be of the wet-hose type.
-(Added 1993) - S.4.3.
-Directional Flow Valves.
-If a reversal of flow could result in errors that exceed the tolerance for the minimum measured quantity, a valve or valves or other effective means, automatic in operation (and equipped with a pressure limiting device, if necessary) to prevent the reversal of flow shall be properly installed in the system.
-(See N.1.) - S.4.4.
-Discharge Valves.
-A discharge valve may be installed on a discharge line only if the system is a wet-hose type.
+S.4.2.
+Pump-Discharge Unit. - A pump-discharge unit for liquids equipped with a flexible discharge hose shall be of the wet-hose type.

+S.4.3.
+Directional Flow Valves. - If a reversal of flow could result in errors that exceed the tolerance for the minimum measured quantity, a valve or valves or other effective means, automatic in operation (and equipped with a pressure limiting device, if necessary) to prevent the reversal of flow shall be properly installed in the system.
+(See N.1.)

+S.4.4.
+Discharge Valves. - A discharge valve may be installed on a discharge line only if the system is a wet-hose type.
 Any other shutoff valve on the discharge side of the instrument shall be of the automatic or semiautomatic predetermined-stop type or shall be operable only:

-- by means of a tool (but not a pin) entirely separate from the device, or - by means of a security seal with which the valve is sealed open. - S.4.5.
-Antidrain Means.
-In a wet-hose type device, effective means shall be provided to prevent the drainage of the hose between transactions. - S.4.6.
-Other Valves.
-Check valves and closing mechanisms that are not used to define the measured quantity shall have relief valves (if necessary) to dissipate any abnormally high pressure that may arise in the measuring assembly. - S.5.
-Markings.
-A measuring system shall be legibly and indelibly marked with the following information: - (a) pattern approval mark (i.e., type approval number); - (b) name and address of the manufacturer or his trademark and, if required by the weights and measures authority, the manufacturer's identification mark in addition to the trademark: - (c) model designation or product name selected by the manufacturer; - (d) nonrepetitive serial number; - (e) the accuracy class of the meter as specified by the manufacturer consistent with Table T.2.;\ (Added 1994) - (f) maximum and minimum flow rates in pounds per unit of time; - (g) maximum working pressure; - (h) applicable range of temperature if other than -10 $^{\circ}$ C to +50 $^{\circ}$ C; - (i) minimum measured quantity; and - (j) product limitations, if applicable. [\Nonretroactive as of January 1, 1995.] - S.5.1.
-Marking of Gasoline Volume Equivalent Conversion Factor.
-A device dispensing compressed natural gas shall have either the statement "I Gasoline Liter Equivalent (GLE) is Equal to 0.678 kg of Natural Gas" or "I Gasoline Gallon Equivalent (GGE) is Equal to 5.660 lb of Natural Gas" permanently and conspicuously marked on the face of the dispenser according to the method of sale used.
+- by means of a tool (but not a pin) entirely separate from the device, or - by means of a security seal with which the valve is sealed open.

+S.4.5.
+Antidrain Means. - In a wet-hose type device, effective means shall be provided to prevent the drainage of the hose between transactions.

+S.4.6.
+Other Valves. - Check valves and closing mechanisms that are not used to define the measured quantity shall have relief valves (if necessary) to dissipate any abnormally high pressure that may arise in the measuring assembly.

+S.5.
+Markings. - A measuring system shall be legibly and indelibly marked with the following information:

+- (a) pattern approval mark (i.e., type approval number); - (b) name and address of the manufacturer or his trademark and, if required by the weights and measures authority, the manufacturer's identification mark in addition to the trademark; - (c) model designation or product name selected by the manufacturer; - (d) nonrepetitive serial number; - (e) the accuracy class of the meter as specified by the manufacturer consistent with Table T.2.; (Added 1994) - (f) maximum and minimum flow rates in pounds per unit of time; - (g) maximum working pressure; - (h) applicable range of temperature if other than -10 °C to +50 °C;

+(i) minimum measured quantity; and

+(j) product limitations, if applicable.
+[Nonretroactive as of January 1, 1995]

+S.5.1.
+Marking of Gasoline Volume Equivalent Conversion Factor. - A device dispensing compressed natural gas shall have either the statement "1 Gasoline Liter Equivalent (GLE) is Equal to 0.678 kg of Natural Gas" or "1 Gasoline Gallon Equivalent (GGE) is Equal to 5.660 lb of Natural Gas" permanently and conspicuously marked on the face of the dispenser according to the method of sale used.
+(Added 1994)